• Skip to primary navigation

 Small red chili – you can use fresh or frozen chili or leave it out if you don’t like chili.

-• If you just want a hint of chilli in the sauce, leave it whole and remove it after cooking.
+• If you just want a hint of chili in the sauce, leave it whole and remove it after cooking.

-• If you don’t mind a bit of a bite to the sauce, chop it up and mix it.
+• If you don’t mind a bit of a bite of the sauce, chop it up and mix it.

 Parsley and basil – try and use fresh if you can but, if these are out of season or simply not available, it is okay to use 1-2 teaspoons each of dried basil and parsley.